 You can get castles, ancient dolmen, literary sites, bogs, and beauty….enjoyed at your own quiet pace.

 Visiting the Cliffs of Moher

 The Cliffs of Moher are one of Ireland’s most famous and visited natural beauties.

-You can get to the Cliffs of Moher either by renting a car and driving there yourself or by getting an organised bus tour.
+You can get to the Cliffs of Moher either by renting a car and driving there yourself or by getting an organized bus tour.
 As you approach the cliffs you will start feeling a strong wind blowing from the sea, long before you can actually see the view.

-There is also a cafe and a museum at the cliffs but the highlight is, of course, walking the cliffs and the views.
+There is also a cafe and a museum at the cliffs but the highlight is, of course, walking the cliffs and the enjoying views.
 Walking up and down the cliffs is a great experience, which will make you feel small in front of the power of nature.

 Ring of Kerry

 The Ring of Kerry is an iconic drive in Ireland.
 It’s a loop route, as one may notice by the name, and it takes around 3 hours if you drive around it non-stop.